for Veterans and the Public

 Quick Tips: Pain and nerve problems

-- Massaging your feet can make the pain go away for a while.
+- Massage your feet.
+This can help make the pain go away for a while.

 - Soak your feet in ice water to help with the pain.